 - Muscle weakness

 The neck is an incredibly delicate area, and symptoms may not present right away.
 You may not immediately know if your neck injury is serious.
-If you suffered a traumatic injury or car accident, seek medical care, and watch for symptoms such as pains and swelling for several days.
+If you suffered a traumatic injury or car accident, seek medical care, and watch for symptoms such as pain and swelling for several days.

-What To Do After You Suffer a Neck Injury (or a Suspected Neck Injury)
+What to Do After You Suffer a Neck Injury (or a Suspected Neck Injury)

 If you believe you or another person sustained a severe neck injury after an accident, try not to move if possible.
 Use rolled towels or pillows to keep the neck and back as stable as possible.
 In severe cases, moving a patient with a severe neck injury can result in paralysis or even death.